MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 To use the site access review feature, you must fulfill the following prerequisites:

 - [Microsoft SharePoint Premium - SharePoint Advanced Management](advanced-management.md) subscription
-- Admin credentials to access the SharePoint admin center
+- Admin credentials to access the SharePoint admin center to initiate an access review
+- Site owner to respond to the review request, take actions and complete the review

 ## How site access review works